andriantp/n8n_discord/README.md

-# Bot discord with Webhook n8n
+# Bot discord with n8n

 This repo provides a simple **discord** bot application with **Webhook** and **RabbitMQ**.